Washburn Valley in springtime : one day photography workshop

-We will probably divide our time between only two locations, exploring different photographic opportunities at some depth.
+We will probably divide our time between only two or three locations, exploring different photographic opportunities at some depth.
 There will be plenty of opportunity to cover a number of different creative techniques and to work on more complex compositions.
-I am there to give you as much help as you would like and to show you some of my favourite parts of this less well known area in Yorkshire
+I am there to give you as much help as you would like and to show you some of my favourite parts of this less well known area in Yorkshire.

 We will plan to meet at or near Blubberhouses, which gives us quick access to a variety of superb locations.
 You will have ample opportunity to work on new techniques and learn how to make the most of your camera gear and develop your vision to create striking images - both wider and intimate landscapes.

 One of my key aims for the day is to help you to see the potential for images in all types of location - to look not just for the spectacular grand vistas but also for the more intimate, abstract landscapes that can be made almost anywhere.

 We will look at how to make the most of conditions on the day - ensuring any kind light can be exploited to its best advantage.
 Almost without exception, there is no such thing as bad light!
 If time allows, we may also spend a little time discussing processing techniques and looking at the various options available - this will depend a bit on weather and the wishes of the group.

 What time will the workshop start

 The workshop will begin at 1.45pm and will run until dusk - if the forecast dictates otherwise, we may look to start and finish a bit earlier, if everyone is able to build in that degree of flexibility.

 What level of photographer does this workshop suit?